 This list covers reputable transcription companies that are offering entry-level transcription jobs for newbies to best-paying transcription companies.

 Let us dive right in

-GMR Transcription would be a great place to start for an English or Spanish transcriptionist, no experience required.
+GMR Transcription would be a great place to start for an English or Spanish transcriptionist; no experience is required.

-You do have to be a US-based applicant though and would also have to pass their exam.
+However, you must be a US-based applicant though and pass their exam.
 Having a foot pedal also falls under their shortlist of requirements.